 How Birdathon Works

-Date and Time: The birding event takes place each year on the third Saturday in May.
-Teams go afield for as many (or as few) hours as desired between midnight and midnight — no rain date!
-The results are compiled at the picnic at 4 PM on the following day, Sunday.
+Date and Time: Go afield on Saturday, May 18th for as many (or as few) hours as desired between midnight and midnight — no rain date!

 Count: Carefully identify species by sight and/or ear — the honor system please!

 Fund-raising: Lining up sponsors (flat donations or so much per species) is optional, but definitely encouraged!